jjackson1994/SEVN_PyWrapper/cython/readme.md

 AttributeError: 'cython_particle.Particle' object has no attribute 'mass'

-#Furthermore, we can add new attributes to py_particle on the fly, !!!!!!!!but cy_particle is locked down!!!!!!!!!: (new attributes not allowed)
+#Furthermore, we can add new attributes to py_particle on the fly.
+#!!!!!!!!but cy_particle is locked down!!!!!!!!!: (new attributes not allowed)

 In [13]: py_particle.charge = 12.0